dhanush-0212/Smart-Email-Reply-Generator/README.md

 # Smart Email Reply Generator

-**Smart Email Reply Generator** is an AI-powered Chrome extension that enhances your Gmail experience by automatically generating intelligent reply suggestions.
-It seamlessly integrates a custom Gmail button ("AI-Reply") to provide quick, context-aware responses using Grok AI via the Spring AI framework.
+**Smart Email Reply Generator** is an AI-powered Chrome extension designed to enhance your Gmail experience by generating intelligent, context-aware reply suggestions.
+At its core, the system leverages **Spring AI** to integrate with Grok AI, delivering real-time response generation via a seamless "AI-Reply" button embedded within Gmail.

 ---